257th Infantry Division

 The 257th Infantry Division (257.
-Infanterie-Division) was an infantry division of the German Heer during World War II.
+Infanterie-Division) was an infantry division of the German Army during World War II.

 The division was destroyed in combat in August 1944 and formally dissolved on 9 October 1944.
 The division was redeployed as the 257th Volksgrenadier Division (257.
 Volks-Grenadier-Division) on 13 October 1944, using personnel from the 587th Volksgrenadier Division.

 History

 257th Infantry Division

 The 257th Infantry Division was formed in Berlin-Karlshorst in Wehrkreis III as a division of the fourth Aufstellungswelle on 26 August 1939, the day of German mobilization.
 It initially consisted of the Infantry Regiments 457, 466, and 477, as well as the Artillery Regiment 257.
 The three infantry regiments of the division took their initial battalions from several reserve formations of Wehrkreis III, including Infantry Regiment 8 (Frankfurt an der Oder), Infantry Regiment 9 (Wittenberg), Infantry Regiment 39 (Grünberg in Schlesien), Infantry Regiment 67 (Berlin-Spandau), Infantry Regiment 68 (Rathenow), and Infantry Regiment 150 (Berlin-Tegel).
 The initial commander of the 257th Infantry Division was Max von Viebahn.

 After the Invasion of Poland, in which the division served a reserve role under Army Group South, it was used as an occupation force in the Kraków sector.

 On 29 January 1940, the 257th Infantry Division passed an infantry battalion of the 466th Regiment to the 293rd Infantry Division of the eighth Aufstellungswelle.

 In June 1940, during the Battle of France, the 257th Infantry Division stood opposite the Maginot Line, under the supervision of Army Group C. After the conclusion of the western campaign, the division was transferred back to Poland.

 On 4 October 1940, a third of the division was transferred to the 123rd Infantry Division of the eleventh Aufstellungswelle.

 Karl Sachs took command of the division on 1 March 1941.

 Between June 1941 and the summer of 1942, the 257th Infantry Division fought continuous battles in the German-Soviet war.
 It engaged in combat at Uman and participated in the encirclement of Kiev.
+On 30 June 1941, elements of the division captured Bóbrka.
 At the end of the year 1941, the 257th Infantry Division engaged in defensive operations against the Soviet winter campaign of 1941–42.

 In May 1942, the division fought in the Second Battle of Kharkov.
 The 257th Infantry Division was now commanded by Karl Gümbel, who had assumed his post on 1 May 1942.
 Gümbel would be shortly replaced by Carl Püchler on 1 June.

 On 5 November 1943, Anton Reichard von Mauchenheim genannt Bechtolsheim assumed command of the division.

 On 2 July 1944, Friedrich Blümke assumed command of the division.

 In August 1944, the 257th Infantry Division was destroyed while under the supervision of Army Group South.
 It was formally dissolved on 9 October 1944.
 Its final commander, appointed on 1 October 1944, had been Erich Seidel.